Sarena Chan

 Background

-She worked for several years in different parts of Asia--Hong Kong, eastern Tibet, the Thai-Burma border, and Bangladesh in the nonprofit sector and philanthropy.
+She started her career in the humanitarian sector, philanthropy and higher education in different parts of Asia--Hong Kong, eastern Tibet, the Thai-Burma border, and Bangladesh.
 While in Hong Kong, she advised Fortune 500 companies and private foundations to meet their philanthropic goals in Asia-Pacific and also worked in the international affairs office at the University of Hong Kong.
-She earned a Master of Education (Ed.M.) in International Education Policy from Harvard University and B.A. in International Development from UCLA.

 "A light bulb turned on when I heard in a School workshop, "learning doesn’t come after strategy, learning IS the strategy.""